yamcs/yamcs/docs/server-manual/security/authmodules/ldap.rst

     Name of a Yamcs role to assign to this user.

 superuser (boolean)
     If true, grant this user the superuser attribute, implying all privileges.
+Default: ``false``.